 Analyse The Position Of The Planet In South Indian Kundali, Talk To an Astrologer…

 East Indian Kundali

-The east Indian kundali is a combination of the south Indian kundali and the North Indian kundali formats.
-Like in the type south Indian, the astrological signs are fixed in east Indian kundali.
-And like the type north Indian kundali, the east Indian kundali is read from right to left direction.
-Houses in the east Indian kundali chart change according to the position of the Ascendant in the kundali.
-There are no borders to define the shape of the east Indian kundli chart.
+The East Indian Kundali is a combination of the South Indian kundalini and the North Indian Kundali formats.
+Like in the type south Indian, the astrological signs are fixed in east Indian Kundali.
+And like the type north Indian kundalini, the east Indian Kundali is read from right to left direction.
+Houses in the east Indian Kundali chart change according to the position of the Ascendant in Kundali.
+There are no borders to define the shape of the East Indian Kundli chart.

 Comparision Of North Indian and South Indian Kundali

 Though any kundali serves the same purpose, yet there are some basic differences between them.
 The north Indian kundli is diamond-shaped, whereas the south Indian kundali is square in shape.
 At the same, we would like to tell you that the east Indian kundali has no border to define the shape of the chart.
 In the north Indian chart, the houses are fixed, and the first house is the house of the Ascendant.
 Whereas in the South Indian chart, the astrological signs are fixed.
 The east Indian chart has the same procedure as that of the North Indian chart.
 The north Indian chart and east Indian chart are read anti-clockwise, while the south Indian chart is read in the clockwise direction.
 These are some basic differences between the types of kundalis.